How to Use a Wise Card Abroad: A Full Guide (2026)

 Wise offers all card holders some free ATM withdrawals every month, with low fees after that.
 Here’s how Wise card ATM fees breakdown:

-Additional withdrawals once your monthly allowance is exhausted1.5 SGD + 1.75% of withdrawal value
+Additional withdraws once your monthly allowance is exhausted 1.75% of withdraw value

 How do I put money on my Wise card?